Neurodiversity Affirming

 Finally, learn co-regulation strategies, relaxation strategies and other techniques to help parents, clinicians, teachers, and students empathetically and compassionately support children.

-All Play is Functional -Dr. S Brandsen and Janelle Fenwick, M.S., CCC-SLP
+All Play is Functional -Dr. Sam Brandsen and Janelle Fenwick, M.S., CCC-SLP

 The phrase “autistic play” might bring to mind images of a child repetitively lining up or sorting objects.
 Often, this style of play (and other common types of autistic play) are not well understood and may be perceived as “non-functional”: leading parents and clinicians to push children to change their natural play style.